codecrafters-io/build-your-own-redis/stage_descriptions/auth-11-vg5.md

 $ ./your_program.sh
 ```

-It'll then perform the following sequence:
+It'll then do the following:

+1. In the first client:
-1. Create a user with a password and enable them.
+    1. Create a new user, enable it, and set its password
-2. Authenticate as that user on one connection
+    2. Authenticate as the user using the correct password
-3. Verify that the authenticated user cannot execute commands due to insufficient permissions.
+    3. Try to run `ACL WHOAMI` command

+2. In a second client, which is unauthenticated:
+    1. It'll use `ACL GETUSER` to retrieve the new user's properties.
-4. Grant the user permission to execute all commands using a second connection (unauthenticated connection)
+    2. Grant the new user the permission to run all commands using the `+@all` rule.
-5. Verify that the authenticated user can now execute commands

-For example, the tester may send the following commands
+    3. It'll use the `ACL GETUSER` to retrieve the new user's properties.

+3. In the first client:
+    - Run the `ACL WHOAMI` command

 ```bash
 # Client 1